 Final Thoughts on Deliberate Practice

-We’ve all the heard the popular expression that “practice makes perfect.”
+We’ve all heard the popular expression that “practice makes perfect.”

-But I think Vince Lombardi said it better: “Practice does not make perfect.
+But I think Vince Lombardi said it best: “Practice does not make perfect.
 Only perfect practice makes perfect.”

 If you get into the habit using deliberate practice to master a repetition-based skill where you break down a process into small components then drill each on a continuous basis, then you will develop that unconscious competence (i.e., muscle memory) that will make your actions seem effortless.